EtherealEngine/etherealengine-docs/docs/manual/02_scene/05_management/index.md

 Some projects require time to save so don't exit this window until a few minutes have passed.

 ## Editing Materials
-Ethereal Engine supports PBR workflow and Vertex Colors.
+iR Engine supports PBR workflow and Vertex Colors.
 The material properties supported are:
 - Diffuse or Base Color Map
 - Metalness Map
 - Roughness Map